Cockatiel heart wings: Why is my bird making them?

 A well-rounded diet for a cockatiel includes commercial birdseed, pelleted food, vegetables, fruit and the occasional treat.
 For most of their diet, offer them a mix of 75% pellets and 25% seeds.
 Every other day, give them fresh fruit like berries, melon, papaya or kiwi as a special treat.

 Fruits are enjoyable for cockatiels, and they enjoy them.
-Fruits, on the other hand, are high in sugar and some vitamins, but poor in nutrients.
+On the other hand, they can be high in sugar and some vitamins, but poor in nutrients.
 As a result, you should be cautious with them and avoid feeding your birds too much fruit.
 A cockatiel that eats too many fruits may become overweight due to their high calorie content.

 Your Bird’s Body Language

-Cockatiel heart wings are just one may cocktail’s body language.
+Cockatiel heart wings are just one of many types of cockatiel body language.
 Developing a rapport with your pet bird is key to having a healthy and thriving relationship.
 Because they are emotional creatures, it’s important to be in tune with their moods and behaviors.